spatidube/aws-cloudchallenge/README.md

 # My Cloud Resume Challenge

 Welcome to my Cloud Resume Challenge project!
-This is an exciting journey where I showcase my skills in web development, cloud computing, and infrastructure as code.
+This project represents my endeavor to tackle the Cloud Resume Challenge within the AWS environment.This is an exciting journey where I showcase my skills in web development, cloud computing, and infrastructure as code.
+But what exactly is the Cloud Resume Challenge?
+It is a comprehensive resume project comprising multiple steps, strategically designed to develop and showcase essential skills crucial for a career in Cloud computing.
+The initiative was introduced by Forrest Brazeal.
 Let's dive into the details:

 ## Overview